-- Moon Jellyfish are recognizable by the pattern on the top of the jelly fish created by its gonads which are easily visible through the transparent bell.
+Moon Jellyfish are easily recognizable by the pattern of four joined circles on the top of the jelly fish created by its gonads which are visible through the transparent bell.

 See the moon jellyfish in action: